Julix91/COMP-2913/deliverables.md

 1. Display a button labeled "Stop".
 This button pauses the timer.

+1. When paused, button should display "Start".
+Clicking on it restarts the timer.

 1. Display a button labeled "Reset".
 This button resets the timer to 0.

 1. When the timer is 0, the "Stop" button should be re-labeled as "Start".